 Idaho Power meteorologists monitor winter storms as they pass across the central Idaho mountains, looking for opportunities to increase the amount of snow that falls in drainages that feed the Snake River.

-The goal of our cloud-seeding program is to provide additional water for Idaho Power’s hydroelectric projects, which provide clean, low-cost power for our customers.
-Increased snowpack also benefits irrigators, winter recreationists, fish and wildlife and river users.
+The goal of our cloud-seeding program is to provide additional water for Idaho Power’s hydropower projects, which provide reliable, affordable, clean, energy for our customers.
+Increased snowpack also benefits irrigators, winter recreationists, river users, and fish and wildlife.